GeoScripting-WUR/AdvancedRasterAnalysis/index.md

 - create an `lm()` model and show a summary (e.g. using `summary()`) of the model object you created.
 Which predictors (bands) are probably most important in predicting tree cover?
 - plot the predicted tree cover raster and compare with the original VCF raster.
 - compute the RMSE between your predicted and the actual tree cover values ([hint](https://www.kaggle.com/wiki/RootMeanSquaredError))
 - are the differences between the predicted and actual tree cover the same for all of the 3 classes we used for the random forest classfication?
-Using the training polygons from the random forest classification, calculate the RMSE separately for each of the classes and compare.
+Using the training polygons from the random forest classification, calculate the RMSE separately for each of the classes and compare. *Hint* - see `?zonal()`.

 # More information